jmalins/BattleBot-Control/README.md

 #### Loading the firmware: ####

+ 1. Download this entire repository to your Arduino projects directory.
+Make sure the containing folder is called 'BattleBot-Control' (by default, GitHub will name the zip 'Battlebot-Control-\<branch name>').
- 1. Open `BattleBot-Control.ino` in the Arduino IDE.
+ 2. Open `BattleBot-Control.ino` in the Arduino IDE.
- 2. Ensure the following settings are set in the "Tools" menu:
+ 3. Ensure the following settings are set in the "Tools" menu:
    * Board: "NodeMCU 1.0 (ESP-12E Module)"
    * CPU Frequency: "80 MHz"
    * Flash Size: "4M (3M SPIFFS)"
    * Upload Speed: "115200"
    * Choose correct serial port for module
- 3. Run "Tools" > "ESP8266 Sketch Data Upload" to initialize the file system and load the HTML / javascript user interface files to the module.
+ 4. Run "Tools" > "ESP8266 Sketch Data Upload" to initialize the file system and load the HTML / javascript user interface files to the module.
 This process takes a while, since it is uploading a formatted 3MB file system image.
 Spend the time pondering what life was like for your great-grandfather on dial-up.
- 4. Load the Sketch to the module, "Sketch" > "Upload".
+ 5. Load the Sketch to the module, "Sketch" > "Upload".

 #### Driving: ####
 After the default firmware is loaded, the robot should be drivable.
 In the default configuration, the robot creates a WiFi access point (AP).
 If you connect to this network and enter the URL of the robot, a user interface will be served up in the browser, allowing you to drive.